 The geographical location of the country, its proximity to the United States, and its population of more than 140 million people, and trillions in cross border transactions (remittances), are key factors that make Mexico a very interesting bet in the cryptocurrency game.

 Still, with all of these factors, Mexico is just beginning to regulate cryptocurrency exchanges.
 Opening a cryptocurrency exchange in Mexico sounds like a good idea, Here’s how you might go about opening an exchange in Mexico.
-For more on this topic, see How to Build an International Cryptocurrency Exchange.
+For more on this topic, see Cryptocurrency and Bitcoin in Offshore Banking

 The few cryptocurrency exchanges currently operating in Mexico are self regulated and there’s close to no government interference.
 There are reasonable KYC and AML procedures in place that are similar to most foreign exchanges.